A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we show some numerical experiment results to demonstrate the effectiveness of the proposed pDCA for computing d-stationary points of the nonsmooth DC program \eqref{eq:dc_general}.
+In this section, we show some numerical experiment results to demonstrate the effectiveness of the proposed methods for computing d-stationary points of the nonsmooth DC program \eqref{eq:dc_general}.
 All the numerical experiment results in this section are obtained by running MATLAB (Version R2025b) on a MacBook Air equipped with an Apple M4 chip and 16 GB of memory, under the macOS Sequoia 15.5 operating system.
-Next, we introduce the stopping criteria of our proposed pDCA.
+Next, we introduce the {benchmark methods and} the stopping criteria of the methods.